arteeh/aframe/README.md

 ## Linux Terminal site

 Access a linux server in virtual space.
 Enter an domain name or IP address, login and a physical terminal will appear, alongside server and container statistics.

+## Live Home

+Site where the environment is generated and automatically updated based on one player's camera and depth sensor input.

+Camera -> ORB-SLAM -> GLTF Model/Texture to all clients in the space

+Or if you're piloting a robot, use the robot's camera and 6dof face as the source.
+The robot emulates a VR headset and controllers and is a player in the site.

+## Multiplayer Arcade

+- Table tennis
+- Table football
+- Mini golf
+- Hoop throwing
+- Ice hockey game thing

+aframe netcode based on mqtt\
+mqttnet client in blazor

+server side physics and room features can each be a different program\
+mqtt topic tree is the single point of truth and the only stateful part of a space

+When a player touches (or holds) an item (like a paddle), they should overwrite position and velocity of that object on mqtt.
+Any object that touches that item in turn is also up to the player to update.
+This is to increase accuracy when a player performs detailed moves with objects, like hitting a ball with a paddle

+benefit of server side physics:\
+existing physics state and activity still works if all players leave\
+Hosters/owners have no advantage in competitive games

+optimization:
+- client arteeh posts FOV euler to topic players/arteeh/fov
+- service tracks all visible objects
+- reads every active player's player/.../fov, does math, writes topic strings of every object within FOV to player/.../fov